WanDur/snappy/backend/README.md

 # Running

-If you run `docker-compose up`, the FastAPI server will be started in production mode automatically
+If you run `docker-compose up` in the root directory, the FastAPI server will be started in production mode automatically

 If you wish to run the FastAPI server in development mode, run `python main.py`